-The existing issued Shares in Octopus AIM 2 will represent 87.5% of the enlarged ordinary share capital of Octopus AIM 2 immediately following the Offers, assuming the Offers are fully subscribed, including the overallotment facility, in both Companies with subscriptions split as to 60%/40% as between Octopus AIM and Octopus AIM 2 respectively at an Offer Price for Octopus AIM 2 of 75.7p, and on that basis Octopus AIM 2 Shareholders who do not participate in the Offers will, therefore, be diluted by 12.5%.
+The existing issued Shares in Octopus AIM 2 will represent 89.0% of the enlarged ordinary share capital of Octopus AIM 2 immediately following the Offers, assuming the Offers are fully subscribed, including the overallotment facility, in both Companies with subscriptions split as to 60%/40% as between Octopus AIM and Octopus AIM 2 respectively at an Offer Price for Octopus AIM 2 of 79.8p, and on that basis Octopus AIM 2 Shareholders who do not participate in the Offers will, therefore, be diluted by 11.0%.

-- 7.22 The Companies and the Directors consent to the use of the Prospectus, and accept responsibility for the content of the Prospectus, with respect to subsequent resale or final placement of securities by financial intermediaries, from the date of the Prospectus until the close of the Offers.
-The Offers will close on or before 28 November 2020.
+- 7.21 The Companies and the Directors consent to the use of the Prospectus, and accept responsibility for the content of the Prospectus, with respect to subsequent resale or final placement of securities by financial intermediaries, from the date of the Prospectus until the close of the Offers.
+The Offers will close on or before 19 August 2021.
 There are no conditions attaching to this consent.
-Financial intermediaries may use the Prospectus only in the UK. - 7.23 In the event of an offer being made by a financial intermediary, the financial intermediary will provide information to investors on the terms and conditions of the offer at the time that the offer is made.
-Any financial intermediary using the Prospectus has to state on its website that it uses the Prospectus in accordance with the consent and the conditions attached thereto. - 7.24 The Prospectus has been approved by the Financial Conduct Authority, as competent authority under Regulation (EU) 2017/1129.
-The FCA only approves the Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by Regulation (EU) 2017/1129.
-Such approval shall not be considered as an endorsement of the Companies or the quality of the New Shares that are the subject of this Prospectus.
-Investors should make their own assessment as to the suitability of investing in the New Shares.
-The Prospectus has been drawn up as part of a simplified prospectus in accordance with Article 14 of Regulation (EU) 2017/1129.
+Financial intermediaries may use the Prospectus only in the UK. - 7.22 In the event of an offer being made by a financial intermediary, the financial intermediary will provide information to investors on the terms and conditions of the offer at the time that the offer is made.
+Any financial intermediary using the Prospectus has to state on its website that it uses the Prospectus in accordance with the consent and the conditions attached thereto.